Capacity-Building Projects

 Strategy

-Bonner Programs strive to have deep, reciprocal relationships with their community partners that provide a spectrum of opportunities for volunteers at all levels.
-While most of campus outreach takes the form of direct client service, with proper education, training, and support, students can also help meet the capacity-building needs of the local community partners.
+Through sustained community engagement, institutions build deep, reciprocal relationships with community partners that offer a spectrum of opportunities for students at all levels of engagement.
+Students in the Bonner Program, because of their multi-year involvement, are able to take on increasingly more sophisticated projects, linking their learning with doing.
+While most campus outreach begins with direct client service, with appropriate education, training, and support, students can also help meet the capacity-building needs of local community partners.

 Click to enlarge.

-We seek to expand the number of capacity-building projects taken on by Bonners and other students across Bonner Network campus.
-Towards the end, we have set the expectation that all Bonners will complete a capacity-building or social action project before they graduate.
-Our long-term, campus-wide goal is that 20-25% of all students complete a community-engagement project before they graduate.
+Across the Bonner Network, we seek to expand the number and range of capacity‑building projects taken on by Bonners and other students.
+To that end, we expect all Bonners to complete at least one capacity‑building or social action project before they graduate.
+Our long‑term, campus‑wide goal is that 20–25% of all students complete a community‑engaged project prior to graduation.

 Connection to Community Initiatives